SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Debt instruments are reclassified from amortised cost to FVTPL when the business model is changed such that the amortised cost criteria are no longer met.
 Reclassification of debt instruments that are designated as at FVTPL on initial recognition is not allowed.

-Financial assets at FVTPL are measured at fair value at the end of each reporting period, with any gains or losses arising on remeasurement recognised in the income statement.
+Financial assets at FVTPL are measured at fair value at the end of each reporting period, with any gains or losses arising on remeasurement recognised in the statement of profit or loss.
 Fair value is determined in the manner described in note 5.

 c) Classification and subsequent measurement of financial liabilities

-Financial liabilities comprise amounts due to insurance and other payables.
+Financial liabilities comprise amounts due to related parties and most other payables.

 Financial liabilities are measured subsequently at amortised cost using the effective interest method.